 But: when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better, we run the risk of taking advice that doesn’t serve us.

-Taking an outsider’s perspective into consideration is super, so long as you remain the “CEO of YOU.”
+Taking outsiders’ perspectives into consideration is great, so long as you remain the “CEO OF YOU”

 But your competitors don’t necessarily know what they’re doing.